enviodev/evm-address-summary/README.md

    pnpm run all-transfers <your address>
    ```

+   For more details, see the [All Transfers README](./src/all-transfers/README.md).

 2. **NFT Holders**:
    To fetch information about holders of a specific NFT:
    ```sh
    pnpm run nft-holders <your address>
    ```

+   For more details, see the [NFT Holders README](./src/nft-holders/README.md).

 Replace `<your address>` with the Ethereum address you want to analyze.